Attribute Comparison Metric

 • One selected attribute includes a unit and the other selected does not include a unit of measure.

-In the example below, the first attribute 'Length' has units, whereas the second attribute 'keywords2' does not have units.
+In the example below, the first attribute 'Length' has units, whereas the second attribute 'keywords' does not have units.
 Because of the incompatibility, a validation error occurs, with an error message that describes the reason for the error.

 The following instances will also produce validation errors.
 However, these errors will not appear until the metric is run.
 The error message will appear in the Background Process Log of the Data Sufficiency Calculator event processor.